ehyche/SwiftJQ/README.md

 # SwiftJQ
-This is a Swift framework which wraps the jq JSON processor
+This is a Swift framework which wraps the jq JSON processor version 1.5.